Academic credentials for UGA School of Law entering class continue to climb

 Twenty-one percent of the class consider themselves a member of a minority group, and more than one-half of the minorities are African American.

 Office of Communications and Public Relations, "Academic credentials for UGA School of Law entering class continue to climb" (2010).
 Press Releases.
-Paper 496.
+496.